 Social Services from Department Human Resources

-A number of low income programs are provided.
+A number of low income government assistance programs are provided.
 Get help with medical bills, housing/rent, emergency cash payments, and other assistance.
 Learn more on Alabama public assistance.

 Foreclosure Advice and Counseling